emagiz/emdocs/referenceguide/xpath-router.md

 If the value is not found in a mapping, the router will look for a channel which name matches the value.

 Note that if the XPath expression evaluates to multiple values or the value is a comma-separated string, this router will route the message to multiple channels (this duplicates the message).

+#### Evaluate XPath as string
+Specifies if the XPath expression should be evaluated as as <code>String</code> type instead of <code>NODESET</code> type.

+By default XPath expressions are evaluated as <code>NODESET</code type and then converted to a List of channel names.
+Certain XPath expressions may evaluate as String type from the very beginning,  e.g., <code>name(./node())</code> which will return the name of the root node).
+It results in the exception if default evaluation type (NODESET) is used.

+NODESET returns an <code>list&lt;String&gt;</code>, evaluated as String will return the string value of the first node.

+Default: false

+#### Input channel
+Channel to consume the input messages from.

+<i>Required</i>

 #### Resolution required
 If set to <i>true</i> and channel resolution fails, a <code>MessageDeliveryException</code> is thrown.
 If set to <i>false</i> such failures are (silently) ignored, possibly resulting in the router resolving zero channels.